soar-telescope/goodman_pipeline/README.md

 ### Get Latest Release

 Visit [this link](https://github.com/soar-telescope/goodman/tree/master/dist)
-and download the newest file.
+and download the newest file in the list.

 #### Requirements

-This software was developed on Python 2.7, use the `requirements.txt` file to install all dependencies.
+This software was developed on Python 2.7, use the included `requirements.txt` file to install all the dependencies.

 ```shell
 sudo -H pip2.7 install -r requirements.txt